Clausen

 Ephemera is

-use (a raffle ticket) or short-term use (a bus pass).
-The Encyclopedia of Ephemera lists over 500 categories of
+one-time use (a raffle ticket) or short-term use (a bus pass).
+The Encyclopedia of Ephemera lists over 500

-ephemera, and I suppose anything that is printed (and not published) has the
+categories of ephemera, and I suppose anything that is printed (and not

-potential of becoming a future item of collectible ephemera (i.e., “early 21st
+published) has the potential of becoming a future item of collectible ephemera

-Century vintage cell phone and I-Pod packaging and instructions”}.
+(i.e., “early 21st Century vintage cell phone and I-Pod packaging

-“collection” includes items that I find in books, such as business cards,
+own ephemera “collection” includes items that I find in books, such as business

-tickets of all kinds, random slips of paper with written notes, newspaper
+cards, tickets of all kinds, random slips of paper with written notes,

 website.